Dos Santos International is pleased to announce their most recent installation handling grain on a floating terminal on the Mississippi River.

 GENTLENESS OF THE SANDWICH

-The DSI Sandwich Belt high angle conveyor is known that by the nature of the hugging pressure, it was a gentle system.
+By the nature of its gentle hugging pressure, the Sandwich Belt conveyor is known to be a gentle system.
 However, concerns about material degradation had to be addressed at the beginning of the development.

 Damage testing was performed on 3 USDA Grade 1 grains.
 Five one-bushel samples were loaded into oversized burlap sacks from each of a common batch of soybeans, wheat and seed corn.
 The first bushel of each grain was set aside to serve as the control sample, while the next four bushels were conveyed at 60 degrees, the full length of the 1524mm (60”) belt width demonstration unit, two, four, six and eight times respectively for corresponding conveying distances of 45.7 meters, 91.4 meters, 137.2 meters and 182.9 meters.
 Samples from each bushel sack were then analyzed at a State of Alabama Department of Agriculture laboratory for the various forms of damage and contamination, and at the Alabama State Seed Laboratory Department of Agriculture and Industries for germination potential.
 The results showed no damage to any of the three grains tested, as a result of conveying in the high angle conveying unit.

-It is with this confidence that several Sandwich Belt high angle conveyors have been successfully installed, including on self-unloading ships and ship loaders, and not a floating grain terminal.
+It is with this confidence that several Sandwich Belt high angle conveyors have been successfully installed, including on self unloading ships and ship loaders.